bahmutov/slides-now-core/test/test-index.md

 ## quote

-This is quote
+This is a quote

-> This is a quote ...
+> line 1: This is a quote ...
 Blah blah blah
->                             - someone
+> line 2: This is a quote ...
+Blah blah blah

 This is normal text after the quote